Breast Implant Claims

 If you have experienced a problem following your breast augmentation surgery (also known as breast enlargement or breast implant surgery) and you believe this was due to the negligence of a surgeon or clinic, you may be entitled to make a claim for compensation.

-The compensation you may be entitled to could help you pay for restorative surgery and offer you peace of mind following a distressing experience.
+The compensation you receive from a successful claim could help you pay for expensive health care restorative surgery and offer you peace of mind following a distressing experience.

-Cosmetic Surgery Solicitors is a specialist UK law firm in the field of breast augmentation claims and was the first legal practice established in England and Wales dedicated to guiding victims of negligent cosmetic surgery through the complicated claims process.
+At Cosmetic Surgery Solicitors, we are specialists in the field of breast augmentation claims.
+We were the first legal practice established in England and Wales dedicated to guiding victims of negligent cosmetic surgery through the complicated claims process, and have years of successes to draw from when approaching new cases.

 TTHE CLAIMS PROCESS EXPLAINED